Mental Health Monday- Anxious Thoughts Transformed in Truth

 I felt terrible for my emotional sins in previous months.
 I knew it was wrong, but it kept coming.
 I fought to take back my thoughts and leave the behaviors behind.
 I didn’t beat myself up for my fears or doubts.
 The times were rare.
 I recognized my lack of belief was increasing my sin.

 Focusing on Jesus removed the anger and sadness.
 Overwhelmed by despair, we stare at bleakness.
-Hypnotized by constant media hype, changing stats, shaming social media posts leads to zombie states.
+Hypnotized by constant media hype, changing stats, and shaming social media posts leads to zombie states.
 I was in a rat race of information overload.
 The confusion was an automatic wall designed to keep me imprisoned.
 Eventually, I turned it off, leveling the wall.
 Once free, I climbed right out.
 I took back my thoughts and my sanity.

 Fighting mental illness is a series of replays, retakes, and reruns.
 The intensity is frightening and exhausting.
 Understanding our imperfections as part of God’s perfect plan will diminish the impact.
 Believing our Creator can use our flaws to transform us is critical to peace in who we are.
 Our anxieties are His growth opportunities.